Law Project for Psychiatric Rights: PsychRights

 (2) drugged or electroshocked against their will,

-unless the constitutional, statutory, and judicial requirements for such massive deprivations of liberty exist, be protected, including the right to the least restrictive and least intrusive alternative respectively.
+unless the constitutional, statutory, and judicial requirements for such massive deprivations of liberty exist, including the right to the least restrictive and least intrusive alternative, respectively.

-There will be a meeting for people aligned with this purpose on November 20, 2024 at 6:30 PM Eastern Time, for which registration is required.
+There was a meeting for people aligned with this purpose held on November 20, 2024 at 6:30 PM Eastern Time, and the slides are available.

 There are also a couple of presentations for which video and materials are available.